Pre-Speech Pathology and Audiology at UH Mānoa

 Speech-Language Pathology Programs

+Many schools require a bachelor’s degree.
 Although not all schools list a bachelor’s degree as a requirement for admission, few students are admitted without one.
-Completing a bachelor’s degree is highly recommended.
+For those schools that do not require a bachelor’s degree, completing a bachelor’s degree is highly recommended.
 Admission to speech pathology programs is highly competitive, and a bachelor’s degree significantly strengthens a student’s application and provides students with greater options for advancement and career opportunities.
+For help choosing a major, please see the “Choosing a Major for Professional Schools in Health” webpage.

 Upon completion of a speech-language pathology program, students are awarded a master’s degree such as the Master of Arts (MA) or Master of Science (MS) in SLP, among others.
 All master’s-level SLP degrees are equivalent with respect to licensure and professional practice.